 At 3,232 feet high, Mount Nevis provides a challenge for experienced hikers.
 And in that parts of the trail are practically vertical which require ropes to hoist yourself up, it is best to go with an experienced local guide especially if there have been recent rains which will make the trail muddy and a bit more precarious.
 Views from the top are often cloudy, so hiking Mount Nevis referred to as “The Trial” by locals, is more often about exploring the forest and the sense of accomplishment than seeing spectacular views once you summit.

-9. Thermal Therapeutic Hot Springs
+9. Visit the Thermal Therapeutic Hot Springs

-The thermal therapeutic hots springs in the Charlestown area of Nevis was originally made famous by rich and royal visitors to the nearby Bath Hotel built in 1778 by African slaves for John Huggins, a merchant, and an aristocrat.
+The thermal therapeutic hot springs in the Charlestown area of Nevis was originally made famous by rich and royal visitors to the nearby Bath Hotel built in 1778 by African slaves for John Huggins, a merchant, and an aristocrat.
 The large massive stone building was the first spa hotel in the world and incorporated the thermal mineral springs that flow in situ.
-While the Bath Hotel is no longer open, visitors to Nevis can still take a bath or wet their feet in the free flowing thermal stream.
+While the Bath Hotel is no longer open, visitors to Nevis can still take a bath or wet their feet in the free-flowing thermal stream.
 The spring water apparently contains minerals of medicinal value and can help relieve the symptoms of chronic rheumatism and gout.

-10. Artisan Village Craft House
+10. Shop at the Artisan Village Craft House

 The Artisan Village Craft House located on the outskirts of Charlestown next to the Nevis Craft House at Pinney’s is the place to go to purchase local handicraft and souvenirs from the island.
 There’ll you’ll find a rainbow of about 20 colored Chattel Houses with local arts and crafts business owners selling a range of items including handmade jewelry, ornaments, dolls in national dress, clothing, leather goods and painted artwork for local and regional artists.

 It should be noted that some of these tourist attractions are featured on the Nevis Heritage Trail which was set up in 2003 by the Nevis Historical & Conservation Society.
-In total, twenty-five historically significant sites including churches, sugar estates, military installations and natural sites make up the Nevis Heritage Trail.
+In total, twenty-five historically significant sites including churches, sugar estates, military installations, and natural sites make up the Nevis Heritage Trail.
 These are easy to spot as you walk, cycle or drive around Nevis as in front of each is a blue and green sign with a walking monkey.
 Below each sign is a write-up of why the site is historically significant to Nevis.

 For flight and hotel deals to the beautiful island of Nevis and the rest of the Caribbean, check out our Caribbean travel partner, Expedia.com.
 Note that to get to Nevis from North America, you’ll need to fly to San Juan, Puerto Rico and then take a direct flight to Nevis.
-For the UK and North America, you can fly to St Kitts and then take a ferry (45 minutes) or water tax (10 minutes) to Nevis.
+For the UK and North America, you can fly to St Kitts and then take a ferry (45 minutes) or water taxi (10 minutes) to Nevis.